 The computer in the background illustrates the synergy between different technologies, which frequently occurs in workshops - both are in daily use.

 Not long before Pegleg Productions started filming, the hole punch pictured above fractured, for the first time in its very long history.
 Because it was so useful to the Workshop's workflow, a search began for another one.
 But there was nothing out there - even on the internet, with its vast resources of vintage machines for sale.
 Eventually just one was discovered, in another workshop - but no way would that workshop Manager let it go.

 Below is one of several anvils.
 We were told there used to be a fully functioning forge in the Workshops:

-There is also a promotional magazine from Shell Oil, possibly from the early 1970s, which contains a feature article by Tim Kenny about the Workshops' use of plastics in Orthotics and Prosthetics, and a clue to the Workshops' link with the First World War - Mr. William Tuck, then Manager of the Orthopaedic Appliances Department at the RNOH.
+There is also a promotional magazine from Shell Oil, possibly from the early 1970s, which contains a feature article by Tim Kenny about the Workshops' use of plastics in Orthotics and Prosthetics, and references Mr. William Tuck, then Manager of the Orthopaedic Appliances Department at the RNOH - a clue to the Workshops' link with the First World War.

 The article describes how as a child Mr Tuck was was treated for a 'foot deformity', and for many years wore surgical boots and a leg support, and that:

 "The tragedies of the 1914-18 War taught him the skills he uses..."